-We focus on teaching children to pray at our church in Oklahoma City.
+Teaching children to pray is a key focus at our church.
 I was explaining to the new children why we take one Sunday a month from their regular lessons to focus on prayer.
 “We want you to know God, not just know about Him, and hear God, not just hear about Him,” I explained.

-Eight-year-old Andrew, who has been in Prayer Class for several years, piped up to help get the idea across: “It’s like me and President Bush.
-I’ve seen him on TV lots of times, especially since 9-11, and read about him in the newspaper and heard my parents talking about him.
-But I have never had a conversation with President Bush, so I don’t really know him, do I?”
+Eight-year-old Andrew, who’s been in Prayer Class for several years, piped up to help get the idea across.
+“It’s like me and President Bush.
+I’ve seen him on TV lots of times, especially since 9/11.
+I’ve read about him in the newspaper and heard my parents talking about him.
+But I’ve never had a conversation with President Bush, so I don’t really know him, do I?”

 Andrew was exactly right.
-If we want our children to know God and not just know about Him, we need to always be teaching children to pray and pray with them.
-Children could do all kinds of worksheets about God and hear stories about Him, but it is when they talk and listen to God that they begin to know His heart.
+If we want kids to know God and not just know about Him, we need to always be teaching children to pray.
+Plus, we need to pray with them.
+Children could do all kinds of Sunday school worksheets and hear stories about God.
+But it’s when they talk and listen to God that they begin to know His heart.

 Prayer is simply being with God and having a conversation.
 Children need to know early in their lives that they can talk to God just like they talk to Mommy, Daddy, or a best friend.
 They need to understand that God is there and attentive to what they have to say.
-Instead of putting them on hold or playing a recorded message, God is always willing to listen – whether they are on the playground, at a friend’s house, in the car, or at church.
+Instead of putting them on hold or playing a recorded message, God is always willing to listen.
+That’s true whether they’re on the playground, at a friend’s house, in the car, or at church.

 Heart to Heart